jina-ai/jina/docs/chapters/jep/main.rst

     Specification
     -------------

-    [Describe the syntax and semantics of any new language feature.]
+    [Describe the syntax and semantics of any new feature.]

     Backwards Compatibility